Tahmina238/Tahmina238/README.md

 <h3 align="left">💻 What I do:</h3>

-🎨 Build responsive and user-friendly UI using HTML, CSS, JavaScript, React, and Next.js
+ 🖥️ Build responsive and user-friendly UI using HTML, CSS, JavaScript, React, and Next.js

 🧩 Create reusable components and manage state with TypeScript, Redux, or Context API

-🧪 Test UI functionality and fix bugs for smooth user experience
+🧪 Test UI functionality and fix bugs for a smooth user experience

-🎯 Optimize web performance and accessibility
+🎯 Optimize web performance and ensure accessibility

 🧱 Collaborate with backend developers to integrate APIs and dynamic data

-🧑‍💻 Use Tailwind CSS, ShadCN UI, and Framer Motion for beautiful, interactive designs
+🎨 Use Tailwind CSS, ShadCN UI, and Framer Motion to build beautiful, interactive designs

-🚀 Share my code and manage versions via GitHub .
+🚀 Share code and manage versions using Git and GitHub

  <h3 align="left">👀 Current overview:</h3>